 If an undercutting driver makes a pit stop before the driver in front of him, then he'll have a new set of fresh tires at an earlier point in the race.
 Fresh tires obviously offer more mechanical grip than worn-out ones, so once the undercutting driver leaves the pit, their car will handle better than that of the driver in front.

-Even though the driver in front will be a significant distance ahead thanks to the undercutting driver's pit stop, they'll be driving on worn-out tires that don't offer as much grip.
+Even though the driver in front will be a significant distance ahead, thanks to the undercutting driver's pit stop, they'll be driving on worn-out tires that don't offer as much grip.
 This can give the undercutting driver a good opportunity to close the distance between himself and the driver in front.

-Then, when the driver in front inevitably has to pit, this can give the undercutting driver the chance he needs to overtake the leading driver.
+Then, when the driver in front inevitably has to pit, this can give the undercutting driver a chance he needs to overtake the leading driver.
 If the undercutting driver manages to get close enough to the driver in front, he can use his DRS (drag reduction system) to claim an especially easy overtake.

 While pulling off an undercut at the right time can potentially give a driver a better chance of winning a race, it is a pretty risky trick to attempt, as we've mentioned.
 The timing has to be just right for an undercut to be successful; if you try to pull off an undercut too early, you'll ultimately leave yourself at a disadvantage.